Pinched Nerve Treatment (Cervical Radiculopathy)

 As the discs in the vertebrae age, they lose height and begin to bulge, lose water content, and become stiff.
 As the discs lose height, the vertebrae move closer together.
 The body responds to this as a possible weak area and forms a bone, known as a spur, to strengthen it.
 Bone spurs can sometimes pinch the nerve root, which causes the associated neck discomfort.

 Pain from a pinched nerve is usually described as sharp but can also feel like pins and needles sensation or numbness.
 Should you feel these symptoms, get in touch with KSF today for a proper diagnosis and treatment regimen from a Board Certified orthopedic physician.
-KSF specialists offer quality treatment in cervical radiculopathy or “pinched” nerves.
-Learn more about cervical radiculopathy here.
+Dr. Christopher Hulen offers quality treatment in cervical radiculopathy or “pinched” nerves.
+Call today to schedule an appointment or learn more about cervical radiculopathy here.